processing/p5.js/README.md

 ## p5.js library

 To use the complete p5.js library, you can [download it here](http://p5js.org/download).
 If you are interested in the most recent, less stable version, or even simply in (**new!**) certain components of p5.js, you can clone this repository and run `grunt` from the command line to generate the library from source.
-See the [developer docs](https://github.com/processing/p5.js/blob/master/developer_docs/#setup) for more information about our build process to generate the complete as well as selective library.
+See the [developer docs](https://github.com/processing/p5.js/blob/master/developer_docs/) for more information about our build process to generate the complete as well as selective library.

 You can also start with the [codepen template](https://codepen.io/p5js/pen/wreBKy).
 You may need to update the version of the p5.js library that is linked into the html section.

 ## Issues

-Please post bugs in the proper repository:
+Please post bugs in the correct repository:

 * p5.js general and p5.dom: [https://github.com/processing/p5.js/issues](https://github.com/processing/p5.js/issues)
 * p5.sound: [https://github.com/processing/p5.js-sound/issues](https://github.com/processing/p5.js-sound/issues)